+Tapeworms are parasites.
 The head of the tapeworm is called the scolex or holdfast.
 It is equipped with hooks and suckers that are used to anchor it to the wall of the small intestine.
-There is no mouth as such; in fact, tapeworms don't even have a digestive system.
+Tapeworms do not have a mouth.
+In fact, tapeworms don't even have a digestive system.
 Instead, they absorb nutrients through their body segments.

 Human Health Risk